 21 Day Fix: One serving of this recipe is two green containers and one yellow container.
 You could also just fill your green container up with veggies if you’d like!

 WW Blue, Green and Purple Plans: The veggies are zero points.
-If you’d like to add low calorie flour tortillas, add one point per tortilla.
+If you’d like to add corn tortillas, add three points for 2 tortillas.

 2B Mindset: Without the tortilla, this is a perfect 75% dinner recipe, just add some edamame or other protein as a side dish.
 With tortillas, this is a great lunch recipe for 2B, just add 25% protein (edamame, tofu, tempeh) and you’re set!